astikanand/astikanand.github.io/articles/7_client_server_chatting_app.md

+---
+permalink: articles/client-server-chat-app-python
+topic: client-server-chat-app-python
+---

-# Client  and Server Chatting Application in Python
+# Client  and Server Chat Application in Python

 Below I am giving the complete code for both server and client.
 I will explain the snippets of codes later in this article.